chi-research/symbolic-searcher/README.md

         Revert("UniswapV2: INSUFFICIENT_LIQUIDITY_BURNED")
 ```

-# Additional Details about hevm
+# Additional Details on hevm
 In our example, we injected a custom assert to the `get()` call of a deployed Mainnet contract https://etherscan.io/address/0xa4004b352fcbb913f0ddaba2454e7ff9cb64bdf6.

 1. First, test `hevm symbolic` on the deployed bytecode without any modifications.